-Application packets for graduate degree programs include a completed application form, official transcripts of all prior academic work, letters of recommendation, appropriate standardized test scores, statement of residence, and an application fee of \$45.
+Application packets for graduate degree programs include a completed application form, official transcripts of all prior academic work, letters of recommendation, appropriate standardized test scores, statement of residence, and an application fee of \$50.

 Prospective students may apply simultaneously for more than one graduate degree program, but each application requires the submission of a complete application packet.
-An application may be downloaded and printed or completed and submitted at the Graduate School web site, http://www.research2/ecu.edu/grad.
+An application may be downloaded and printed or completed and submitted at the Graduate School web site, www.ecu.edu/gradschool/.
 Further information is available by telephoning the Graduate School at 252-328-6012.

 The dates below are deadlines for receipt of the application form by the Graduate School.
 Early application is encouraged, particularly if application for an assistantship is contemplated.
-Students are encouraged to inquire about individual programs as early as possible since some programs review applications only at fixed times during the year.
+Students are encouraged to inquire about individual programs as early as possible since some programs have earlier deadlines and review applications only at fixed times during the year.

 Session Deadline Session Deadline

 Fall June I First Summer March 15

-Spring October I5 Second Summer May I
+Spring October 15 Second Summer May I